 Our knowledgeable attorneys have years of experience in handling cases that involve nursing home abuse occurring in private and public nursing facilities.
-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.

-Our law firm provides every client a “No Win/No-Fee” Guarantee, meaning if we are unsuccessful at resolving your financial compensation case, you owe us nothing.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Our network of attorneys provides every client a “No Win/No-Fee” Guarantee, meaning if we are unsuccessful at resolving your financial compensation case, you owe us nothing.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.Sources: